pogn-protocol/pogn/README.md

 # Poker and Other Games on Nostr

+POGN is an implmentation of [cypherpoker.js](https://github.com/monicanagent/cypherpoker.js) on NOSTR

 ## POGN Server
 POGN Server is a test implementation of a POGN relay using pognConfigs.js production configs on Heroku with ghInit.js as the start file.
 The POGN adminConsole serves as its GUI.
 The Heroku implementation requires and demonstrates a shared server websocket connection but POGN can also manage relay connections and ports individually with pognConfigs.